elegant-scipy/elegant-scipy/markdown/preface.markdown

 We were also pretty excited about the new `@` *matrix multiplication* operator introduced in Python 3.5 in 2015.
 Check out chapters 5 and 6 for some examples of this operator in use!

-Possibly the biggest improvement in Python 3 is its support for Unicode, a way of encoding text that allows one to use not just the English alphabet, but rather any alphabet in the world.
+Possibly the biggest improvement in Python 3 is its support for Unicode, a way of encoding text that allows one to use not just the English alphabet, but any alphabet in the world.
 Python 2 allowed you to define a Unicode string, like so:

 ```python
 beta = u"β"
 ```

-But in Python 3, *everything* is unicode:
+But in Python 3, *everything* is Unicode:

 ```python
 β = 0.5